Meet your alternative fuels support and technical expert staff.

 Senior Policy Advisor

-Jessi began her career in public policy in 2006 and has advised on Advise a broad range of clients on legislative and regulatory matters, including energy, tax, commerce, telecommunications, and financial services.
+Jessi began her career in public policy in 2006 and has advised a broad range of clients on legislative and regulatory matters, including energy, tax, commerce, telecommunications, and financial services.

 Manager, Government Affairs